 International Headache Society (IHS) classified about 14 different types and subcategories of headaches.
-The headaches are classified under primary caused by vascular origin and secondary resulting from inflammation, head, and neck injuries.
+The headaches are classified under primary, caused by vascular origin and secondary, resulting from inflammation, and head and neck injuries.
 Cervical headache or Cervicogenic headache is of secondary type.

 These dysfunctions are associated with neck trauma after a whiplash injury but are most often related to microtrauma from prolonged neck flexion or poor sustained habitual postures.

-- Headache is usually unilateral ( but the bilateral headache of cervical origin is also possible) and affects the head, neck, and face.
+- Headache is usually unilateral ( but a bilateral headache of cervical origin is also possible) and affects the head, neck, and face.

 - Associated Suboccipital neck pain (however, also note that other headache types also frequently may have cervical symptoms)